quixio/car-data-sample/README.md

 output_topic = client.open_output_topic('ORGANIZATION-WORKSPACE-TOPICNAME')
 ```

-Then we create new stream in topic:
+Then create a new stream in the topic:

 ```python
 stream = output_topic.create_stream()
 ```

 A stream is a collection of data that belong to a single session of a single source.
-For example single car journey.
+For example one race car for one race.

-If you don't specify stream id, random guid is generated.
-Specify it if you want append data into the stream later.
+If you don't specify a stream id, a random GUID will be generated.
+Specify the a stream ID if you want to append data into the stream later.
 `stream = output_topic.create_stream("my-own-stream-id")`

-Give the stream human readable name.
-This name will appear in data catalogue.
+Give the stream a human readable name.
+This name will appear in the data catalogue.
 ```python
 stream.properties.name = "cardata"
 ```

-Read csv file into data frame.
+Read the csv file into a data frame.
 ```python
 df = pd.read_csv("cardata.csv")
 ```

-Write data frame to output topic.
+Write the data frame to the topic.
 ```python
 stream.parameters.write(df)
 ```

-Stream can be infinitely long or have start and end.
+A stream can be infinitely long or have start and end.
 If you send data into closed stream, it is automatically opened again.
 ```python
 stream.close()
 ```

-More about how to use Quix SDK to write data into Quix, see our documentation: [Writting to Quix DOC](https://documentation-40c5b57b-a938-4925-93a9-25df5a64e54f.platform.quix.ai/sdk/python-how-to/#writing-to-quix)
+See our documentation for more information on how to stream data to Quix using our SDK: [Writting to Quix DOC](https://documentation-40c5b57b-a938-4925-93a9-25df5a64e54f.platform.quix.ai/sdk/python-how-to/#writing-to-quix)

 ### Full code example:
 [source/main.py](source/main.py)

 ## End result
-After car data is successfully streamed to Quix platform you can analyse it using Visualize page in Quix.
+After the car data is successfully streamed to Quix you can analyse it using Visualize page in Quix.

 [![](quix.png )](quix.png "Visualize in Quix")

+## Next steps
+You can connect a model to process this streamed data live [here], and consume the results into an application [here].